YusifError/YusifError/README.md

 ## Hi there 👋
 ## My name is Yusif!
-I like write code and make the world a better 😄
+I love writing code and making the world a better place 😄

 <!--
 **YusifError/YusifError** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.